-Part-time Job Fair - A job fair which introduces students to area employers seeking part-time employees.
+Part-time Job Fair - A job fair, which introduces students to area employers seeking part-time employees.

-Placement Exams - These exams are administered to students attending Central Penn.
+Placement Exams - These mandatory exams are administered to deposited students attending Central Penn.

-Saturday Visits - Special weekend dates set aside for prospective students and their families to visit the campus and meet with an Admissions Representative.
+Preview Days - Saturday visits set aside for prospective students and their families to visit the campus and meet with the admissions team.